Can Tuna and Salmon Be Used in Same Loaf Recipe?

 Fresh Tuna

 Choose bright, deep red tuna with firm flesh and a clean, ocean-like scent.
 Avoid dull or fishy-smelling fish.
-Clear eyes indicate freshness if the head is intact.
+Source from sustainable fisheries for quality and eco-friendliness, as recommended by Epicurious.

 Fresh Salmon

 Look for vibrant pink or orange salmon with moist, firm flesh that springs back when pressed.
-Ensure a mild scent and shiny scales.
-Clear eyes signal freshness.
+Ensure a mild scent and opt for wild-caught Alaskan salmon or responsibly farmed options.

 Preparation Techniques